-Vitamin D – food allergy prevalence is higher in countries further from the equator, where there is less sunlight, an important source of vitamin D. The suggestion is that low vitamin D intake may result in a higher food allergy risk.
+- Vitamin D: Food allergy prevalence is higher in countries further from the equator, where there is less sunlight, an important source of vitamin D. The suggestion is that low vitamin D intake may result in a higher food allergy risk.

-Lack of early exposure – also known as the hygiene hypothesis.
-Children are being brought up in super-sterile environments, with much lower exposure to germs than their parents were.
-Developed countries with higher use of anti-bacterial soaps and products with less exposure to healthy bacteria in soils and the environment have significantly higher rates of food allergies.
+hygiene hypothesis, this theory notes that many children are now growing up in sterile environments with much lower exposure to germs.
+Developed countries, in which people tend to have higher use of antibacterial products and less exposure to healthy bacteria in the environment, have significantly higher rates of food allergies.

-However, all of the above are just theories, with no compelling evidence to support them.
+However, all of the above are theories, with no compelling evidence to support them.

-Patients will need to read food and drink labels carefully.
+People will need to read food and drink labels carefully.
 Even some soaps, pet foods, glues, and adhesives may have traces of a food allergen.